Here are some practical tips that might help you from a company that offers spring cleaning services.

-In connection to clothes and accessories, this is also the perfect time to sort out the clothes that you might not use anymore.
-Some clothes might not fit anymore or might be to tatty to wear.
-Clothes that don’t fit can be given away to some charity while tatty clothes can be recycled into rags for wiping or cleaning.
+In connection to clothes and accessories, this is also the perfect time to sort out the clothes you might not use anymore.
+Some clothes might not fit anymore or might be too tatty to wear.
+Clothes that don’t work can be given away to some charity, while worn garments can be recycled into rags for wiping or cleaning.

 Clean one room at a time.
 If each room has a bathroom, you can choose to clean the bathroom first before starting with the room.
-When cleaning the room, start with the windows; and work your way to the bed, tables and floor last.
-Sweep the floor first; starting with the furthermost part, working your way to the door.
+When cleaning the room, start with the windows; and work to the bed, tables, and floor last.
+Sweep the floor first, beginning with the rest and working your way to the door.
 The reason behind this is to not leave marks on the floor by walking to and from the door.

-Companies that offer spring cleaning services use bleach and other chemicals for cleaning but might also be able to provide a more environment friendly option for you.
-Some wood panels and wooden floors may discolour if vinegar is applied directly on them.
+Companies that offer spring cleaning services use bleach and other chemicals for cleaning but might also be able to provide a more environment-friendly option for you.
+Some wood panels and wooden floors may discolor if vinegar is applied directly.
 This often happens when the surface has been treated with polyurethane or something similar.

-Spring cleaning entails a thorough clean which could in turn mean using chemicals, cleansers and other solvents to get rid of the dirt and grime.
+Spring cleaning entails a thorough cleaning which could, in turn, mean using chemicals, cleansers, and other solvents to eliminate dirt and grime.
 Despite the efficacy of these chemicals, there are also risks in using them.
 Manufacturers of these chemicals and cleansers recommend using them with the windows and doors wide open to prevent getting dizzy or lightheaded due to inhaling their smell.

-The following can be used as alternatives to harsh, chemical based cleansers for different household chores:
+The following can be used as alternatives to harsh, chemical-based cleansers for different household chores:

-– white vinegar – commonly used to disinfect, deodorize and whiten.
+– White vinegar – commonly used to disinfect, deodorize and whiten.
 It is usually diluted in water.

-– baking soda – a natural deodorizer that also doubles as a scouring agent for surfaces that might scratch easily
+– Baking soda – a natural deodorizer that also doubles as a scouring agent for surfaces that might scratch easily

-– lemon juice – used as an alternative to bleach and as a disinfectant
+– Lemon juice – used as an alternative to bleach and as a disinfectant

 – Borax or sodium borate – used as a gentle cleaner for painted surfaces and can be used to clean floors

-– mineral oil – can replace wood cleansers for furniture
+– Mineral oil – can replace wood cleansers for furniture

-– coarse salt – often used as a scrub for pots and pans.
+– Coarse salt – often used as a scrub for pots and pans.